What is CSRF? An explanation of the OWASP Top 10 2013 vulnerability with a real life example.

-An Explanation with a Real Life Example
+An Explanation with a Real-Life Example

-When I was trying to learn what CSRF is during my educational days, all I could find was theoretical stuff with examples of Bob and Alice and their transactions, which was good enough for the time being but not in gaining an idea of the real word approach to this OWASP Top Ten 2013 vulnerability.
+When I was trying to learn what CSRF is during my educational days, all I could find was theoretical stuff with examples of Bob and Alice and their transactions, which was good enough for the time being but not in gaining an idea of the real-world approach to this OWASP Top Ten 2013 vulnerability.
 It was only after I found and exploited CSRF vulnerability on our client’s web application that I actually understood this vulnerability and its implications in depth.

-Therefore, I have decided to write this article hoping to explain this vulnerability with a real life example that may help someone understand it better.
+Therefore, I have decided to write this article hoping to explain this vulnerability with a real-life example that may help someone understand it better.

-What is Cross Site Request Forgery or CSRF?
+What is Cross-Site Request Forgery or CSRF?